kayawebd/recipegenerator/README.md

 ## Demo

-You can try out the Random Recipe Generator website live by visiting [[this link]([https://kayawebdesign.com/recipegenerator/]
+You can try out the Random Recipe Generator website live by visiting [https://kayawebdesign.com/recipegenerator/]

 ## Getting Started